-7.3.1 A zero will be given for:
+7.3.1 A Hard Zero (HZ) Will Be Given For:

 - (a) Omitting a figure in the program. - (b) Adding a figure to a program.
+In this case, a HZ will be given to the figure immediately following the added figure.
+No interruption penalty will be given for an added figure, if the correct direction-of-flight within the sequence is maintained following the added figure.

+In the special case where the added figure is a turn or a half slow roll to correct heading or attitude meeting the definition of an "implicit" interruption (See 4.16.3), no HZ is given, but rather an interruption between figures should be annotated on the Form A and the Chief Judge will mark the interruption penalty on Chief Judge Penalty Form.

+- (c) Flying a figure which does not conform to the drawing held by the judges for marking purposes (Form 'B' or 'C') including any deviation from the prescribed entry/exit direction of 90 degrees or more, or any other single deviation in geometry / flight path / attitude / rotation of 90 degrees or more.
+Note: When a figure is added to a sequence, Rule 7.3.1(b) applies. - (d) Flying a figure drawn with an X axis entry, or exit, or both, in the wrong direction on the X axis.
+This rule also applies to any figure with internal line segments, either straight or looping, depicted on the X axis.
+Except for figures from Families 2, 5, and 6, any internal X axis line segments of a figure must be flown in the direction depicted on the Form B/C held by the judges.
+(See 4.11.2 and Fig 6.13.2) - (e) Flying the exit line of a figure with both a Y axis entry and exit not in the direction, same or opposite, of the entry as depicted on the Form B/C held by the judges.
+(See 4.11.2 and Fig 6.13.1) - (f) The Judge perceives that the pilot has failed to meet a relevant criteria for a maneuver.
+Examples: "Did not spin (HZ)", "Did not snap (HZ)", Did not slide (HZ)", "Snap during rolling turn (HZ)" - (g) Any figure or figures started and flown completely outside the Aerobatic Box prior to the first figure within the sequence which is flown partially or entirely inside the box, as determined by the Boundary Judge.
+(See 7.3.5)

+Grading and Scoring

-In this case, a zero will be given to the figure immediately following the added figure.
-No interruption penalty will be given for an added figure, if the correct direction-of-flight within the sequence is maintained subsequent to the added figure.
-If the added figure is a turn or a half slow roll to correct heading or attitude, the competitor is to be given the benefit of doubt and an interruption penalty will be given (See 4.16.3), rather than a zero. - (c) Flying a figure which deviates from the Form B or C held by the judges for scoring purposes (See 6.7(2)).
-Note: When a figure is added to a sequence, Rule 7.3.1 (b) applies.
-As long as the Judge is able to follow the sequence, the competitor is to be given the benefit of doubt. - (d) Flying a figure in the wrong direction on the X axis.
-The Y axis is non-directional. - (e) Cumulative deductions of ten (10) or more points. - (f) Any figure or figures started and flown completely outside the Aerobatic Box prior to initial entry, as determined by the Boundary Judge.
-Any such figures will be awarded a zero (0) by the Chief Judge and no additional boundary infringement penalty will be imposed.
-This rule does not apply to the Primary category. - (g) Any figure started behind the Judges' line as determined by the Chief Judge. - (h) Any figure that is entirely or partially flown behind the deadline. - (i) Any Super Slow roll flown at a rotational rate less than 10 seconds per 360 degrees.
-Timing is done at the Chief Judge's station. - (j) Any figure interrupted for a technical fault ruled to be invalid.
-(See 4.18.3) - (k) Any figure flown as part of a Free Program which is found by the Contest Jury to be illegal.
+- (h) Any figure started behind the Judges' line as determined by the Chief Judge. - (i) Any figure that is entirely or partially flown behind the deadline as determined by the Deadline Judge. - (j) Any Super Slow roll flown at a rotational rate less than 10 seconds per 360 degrees.
+Timing is done at the Chief Judge's station. - (k) Any figure interrupted for a technical fault ruled to be invalid by the Contest Jury.
+(See 4.18.3) - (I) Any figure flown as part of a Free Program which is found by the Contest Jury to be illegal.
 (See 6.15)

+7.3.2 A Numeric Zero (0.0) Will Be Given For:

+(a) Cumulative deductions of ten (10) or more points.

-7.3.2 Majority Zeros
+7-3-3 Majority Hard Zeros

-If a majority, defined as more than 50%, of the grading judges, give a mark of zero (0) for a figure, the minority mark(s) will be changed to a zero (0) by the scoring program.
+If a majority, defined as more than 50%, of the grading judges, give a mark of HZ for a figure, the minority mark(s) will be changed to HZ by the scoring program.
 If there is a question about matters-of-fact, the Chief Judge may call a conference prior to surrendering the scoresheets to the Scoring Director.
-(See 7.3.4).
+(See 7.3.6).